With 200 million visual searches per month, Pinterest is one of the largest traffic referrers right behind Google and Facebook.

 In the search bar of Pinterest look for the phrase “brand boards”.
 The results will return hundreds of layout and design examples for your clients to choose from.

 They’ll be able to pick fonts they like for pinnable images, colors, layouts and other design aspects.
 Just make sure you’re using consistent branding across all the images you create, and that goes with the client’s current branding message.

-I’m a business blogger not a designer or Photoshop expert, so I use Canva For Work for all of my pinnable images.
-It allows me to save time by always referring back to my design packet for the hex colors of my brand and the exact names/sizes of the font I use on my site.
+It allows you to save time by always referring back to your design packet for the hex colors of my brand and the exact names/sizes of the font your client uses on their site.